 For more information or to request a visit by the Art Truck, contact Jared Steffensen: email@example.com

 or call 801-328-4201 x122.

-The UMOCA Art Truck is free of charge thank to the generous support of Zoo, Arts and Parks, JP Morgan Chase, The Jarvis and Constance Doctorow Family Foundation, Salt Lake City Arts Council, The William H. and Mattie Wattis Harris Foundation and Snarr Brother’s Industrial Park.
+The UMOCA Art Truck is free of charge thanks to the generous support of Zoo, Arts and Parks, Zions Bank, The Jarvis and Constance Doctorow Family Foundation, Salt Lake City Arts Council, and The William H. and Mattie Wattis Harris Foundation.